 Travelers today want to not merely visit a location, but also immerse themselves in their surroundings and completely experience the journey, arrival, and their stay.
 Travel service providers use technology to make various options available to customers not only at the point of booking but also throughout their journey.

 Using the digital medium to communicate with their customers, travel companies can send offers on-the-go to travelers, enabling them to curate new experiences in an instant and be more dynamic and adventurous during their travels.
 Hiring equipment – such as cameras or vehicles – becomes much easier through the adoption of technology.

 Tourists at a particular location can use their smartphones to find out more about activities in that place, and book and pay for them digitally, ensuring there are fewer missed opportunities to regret during their journey.
 Customers can choose to book and pay for an elephant safari at the last minute, or hire a vehicle for driving themselves around in an instant.
 This enables them to be in greater control of their journey, providing instant gratification and empowerment.

 In many ways, service providers in the travel space are using technology to act not as tour guides, but as tour enablers.
 Technology and its applications are being used to empower a new generation of travelers into curating and finding the experiences they want, and living through them in the most convenient fashion plausible.

-(Jayanth is a traveller, photographer and co-founder and CEO at Toehold)
+(Jayanth is a traveler, photographer and co-founder and CEO at Toehold)

 Source: Hans India